carbon-design-system/carbon-platform/docs/services-web-app.md

 `npm run dev:secure`

-App will run on https://localhost:8443, you can still access the unproxied application at http://localhost:3000
+The proxied version of the app will run on https://localhost:8443.
+You can still access the unproxied application at http://localhost:3000

 ## Proxy Server